 If you haven’t read Part 1 of this series yet, you can find it here.

 The highlight of our visit to the Colombian Amazonas was our 3-night stay in this adorable little eco-village.
-Puerto Nariño is entirely motorized vehicle-free, with the exception of an ambulance and a small truck to pick up garbage and recycling.
-It was incredibly clean, safe and friendly, and most importantly its inhabitants are overwhelmingly members of local indigenous communities (mostly Ticuna).
-This means that the majority of businesses are run by locals, ensuring that money spent there directly benefits the community.
+Puerto Nariño is entirely free of motorized vehicles, with the exception of an ambulance and a small truck to pick up garbage and recycling.
+It’s incredibly clean, safe and friendly, and its inhabitants are overwhelmingly members of local indigenous communities (mostly Ticuna).
+The majority of businesses are run by locals, helping to ensure that money spent there directly benefits the community.

 The village is ideally located, where a small tributary meets the Amazon and very close to the beautiful Lago Tarapoto.
 Although a lake by name, it’s fed by the river and is technically part of the Amazon.
 We went for a refreshing swim (and were nibbled on by what they told us were sardines and not piranhas, though I’m not sure if that was true!), so I can legitimately say I’ve swum in the Amazon!

 As you’ll see in the photo below, we also made an unsuccessful attempt at fishing, doing it the old-fashioned way with sticks as poles.
 In case you’re wondering about the funny headgear – it was HOT and they were special damp “cooling” towels.